elegantapp/pwa-asset-generator/README.md

 (https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#setting-up-chrome-linux-sandbox).

 PAG provides users the `--no-sandbox` option to tackle this issue.
 Note that there are limitations for this option; it can only be used on Linux platforms and HTML inputs are disabled for security purposes.

+### You saved me hours of work with pwa-asset-generator.
+How can I buy you a coffee?

+I'm happy to hear you enjoy my work and it saved you your precious time.
+I've always been serving the community with no strings attached, without any financial expectation.
+However, people reached out to me a surprising amount of times, asking how they can pay me back for the hours my work save them.

+So, here's your chance to buy me a coffee, a lunch or even a dinner: https://www.buymeacoffee.com/onder